-- a) Sanitize all material vehicles either empty or full. - b) Driver (applies also to helper, if any) needs to sit in the designated area in waiting room. - c) Driver needs to wash the hands with soap and water at Main Gate. - d) Vehicle driver to wear the face mask and sanitize the hands.
+- a) Sanitize all material vehicles either empty or full. - b) Driver needs to seat on the designated area in waiting room. - c) Driver needs to wash the hands with soap and water at Main Gate. - d) Vehicle driver to wear the face mask and sanitize the hands.